joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 ## What I took away

-The thing I keep coming back to is that the row dimension in these tensors is a batch dimension in the ordinary sense, for every operation except one.
+The thing I keep coming back to is that the row dimension of a ubatch behaves like a batch dimension in the ordinary sense, for every operation except one.
 Attention is the exception, and attention has a mask.
 Continuous batching and weight sharing are both consequences of that, rather than two separate tricks.

+The naming is unfortunate.
+The knob everyone reaches for is spelled with batch in it, the thing it controls is not the batch, and the thing that is called the batch is mostly an API formality.

 I am still not sure how much of the workspace reservation is genuinely unavoidable versus conservative, and I would like to look at where the remaining